SermetPekin/vyos-repo/README.md

 ### lag_df

-> it takes a data frame and a list of column names and lag sequences, it creates a data frame with lagged values of the column names given if the column name exists in data frame.
+> The `lag_df` function creates additional columns based on a list of column names and lag sequences.
+This feature is beneficial for scenarios where you need varying lag selections for certain columns, allowing flexibility in specifying different lags for different columns or opting for no lag at all.

 ```r
 df2 <- lag_df( df , list( TP_YSSK_A1 = 1 : 3 , TP_YSSK_A2 = 1 : 6 ) )